Community Events List

-Loving-Kindness Sangha Meditation Practice (weekly, in person and online)
+Loving-Kindness Sangha Meditation Practice (weekly, online)

 Every Friday until June 18

 Please join us for another multi-platform (streaming live online, and also in-person in the sanctuary) worship service!
 Rev. Lara Hoke will lead the fourth in a series of services considering what modern 20th century decades can teach us, spiritually.

 To participate online, members and friends can click HERE shortly before 10 a.m. and enter the website password to receive a link to participate in the worship service.
 All are welcome to join the worship service live on our YouTube channel HERE (but the YouTube link will not allow you to interact as the Zoom link will).